 Do you know what the biggest killer of perfectly good marriages is?
 It’s not what most people think.

-Every day, couples enter my sessions believing they know the problem or some of the problems in their marriage.
-And every day, I see the same thing: They’re a million miles away from their truth, which is why they haven’t been able to solve the problem.
+Every day, couples enter my sessions believing they know the problem in their marriage.
+And every day, I see the same thing: They’re a million miles away from their truth, which is why they haven’t been able to solve it.

 Solving marital problems 100% relies on understanding the real reason for the problems they face.

-Couples can experience years of an unhappy connection that builds a compounding range of more unhelpful symptoms that they see as problems to solve.
+Couples can experience years of an unhappy connection that builds a compounding range of increasingly unhelpful symptoms that they see as problems to solve.

-The couple remain unaware they are trying to solve the symptoms of the real problem(s).
+The couple remains unaware that they are trying to solve the symptoms of the real problem(s) and end up in a frustrating loop.

 The ones who admit they don’t understand the problem(s)?
 They have a fighting chance.
 But the ones who think they know, who are convinced their diagnosis is correct, are in real trouble as they have nothing more to learn.

-The proof is facing the couple every day – when you’re wrong about the problem, every solution you try will only worsen it.
+The proof of this problem is facing the couple every day – when you’re wrong about the problem, every solution you try will only make matters worse.

-This is why I work on a diagnose-and-prescribe model.
-I show the couple their real problem(s) and help them see the steps they need to overcome it and create a powerful and happier connection.
+This is why I favour working on a diagnose-and-prescribe model.
+By showing the couple their real problem(s) and helping them see the steps they need to overcome them it creates a powerfully sustainable path to a happier connection.

 Misdiagnosed Problems, Misguided Solutions

 When couples misdiagnose the problem in their relationship, they will only bring the wrong solutions to the table.
-This means the couple will put in significant effort with little to no results, destroying their belief in what is possible with the right help.
+This means the couple will put in significant effort with little to no results; this will destroy their belief about what’s possible with the right help.

-The truth is love can be switched back on, passion can come back, and sexual connection that has been dead for 10+ years can come back.
+I have seen the truth, and that is love can be switched back on, passion can come back, and sexual connection that has been dead for 10+ years can be reignited.
 You just need to know how and the patience to work it through.

-I have seen many couples with many foundational distortions they were unaware of get to the edge of divorce, which scares both people into being totally honest about how they have been feeling.
+A typical pattern couples with foundational distortions practice is getting to the edge of divorce, which scares both people into being totally honest about how they have been feeling.
 They talk for hours.
-In fact, it’s the most honest they have been for years.
-They feel that, at last, we now have a reconnection.
+In fact, it’s the most honest connection they’ve had for years.
+They feel that, at last, we now have a reconnection—the end result is relief.

 This honesty and connection will feel like a step forward.
 In the moment, they will feel better and have hope again.

-They didn’t know that nothing was fixed or understood, so it won’t be long before the foundational problems cause the same problems again, but this time, they’re worse because this cycle is exhausting.
+The problem is they didn’t know that nothing meaningful was fixed or understood, so it won’t be long before the foundational problems cause the same problems again, but this time, they’re worsening because this cycle is upsetting and exhausting.

 The Dangerous Illusion of “I Know What’s Wrong”